chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 ---
 layout: post
-title: "Transform your Github Pages blog into a Progressive Web App"
+title: "Progressive Web App: an app-like experience for your website users"
 description: "In this post I will talk about how I transformed my blog on Github Pages and Jekyll into a PWA."
-date: 2019-03-15
+date: 2019-03-03
 image: /assets/images/posts/pwa-logo.jpg
-tags: [pwa, web development, javascript],
+tags: [pwa, web development, javascript]
 comments: true
 seo:
  - type: "BlogPosting"